-Use the table above to determine the amount of irrigation that will be needed for your lawn situation.
+Use the following table (Table 1) to determine the amount of irrigation that will be needed for your lawn situation.

 Once the decision has been made to irrigate, use the above recommendations to guide irrigation scheduling and how much water to supply.
 Should puddles or runoff occur before the total amount of water is applied, stop irrigating and resume only after the ground has absorbed the free moisture.
 Lawn areas that are moist, firm and have no visible water are ready for a repeat irrigation cycle.
 Areas that are soft and produce squashy footprints when walked on are not ready to receive additional irrigation.